CutaneousBioinf/Loopsim/README.md

 Commands:
-  analyze       Perform analysis on a single loop file bulk-analyze  Perform analysis on a distribution of loop files simulate      Generate a distribution of simulations. validate      Validate input file and output a validated version. visualize     Get visualization and stats from distribution of ratios...
+  analyze       Perform analysis on a single loop file batch-analyze  Perform analysis on a distribution of loop files simulate      Generate a distribution of simulations. validate      Validate input file and output a validated version. visualize     Get visualization and stats from distribution of ratios...